joliejuly/Speller/README.md

 ## Powered by C underneath the hood

-The app is based on trie algorithm implemented in C.
+The app is based on [trie](https://en.wikipedia.org/wiki/Trie) data structure implemented in C.

 It loads a thesaurus of the English language (143,091 words) and checks if it contains a given word in about...
 0,04 second!

-I found it so quick and powerful that I decided to share it with the community.
+I find it so quick and powerful that I decided to share it with the community.
 It can be used for any kind of dictionary search.

 ## No storyboard - only code